Visas & Routes

 Hiring a Portugal D8 Visa Lawyer in 2026

 Disclosure: Movingto publishes this guide and may receive enquiries from it.
 Movingto is included because some D8 applicants compare adviser-led coordination with law-firm support.
 Providers are discussed by service model, public evidence, and applicant fit, not approval promises.
-Movingto is not a law firm.
-Where legal advice, representation, or legally sensitive filings are required, applicants should confirm in writing which Portuguese-licensed lawyer or legal entity is responsible.
+Movingto coordinates the client workflow, and applicants should confirm in writing which Portuguese-licensed lawyer or legal entity is responsible for legal advice, representation, or legally sensitive filings.
 No provider controls the final decision.

 Summary